 - Offensive or threatening language: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that may be considered abusive or offensive.

-- Sensitive information: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
+- Sensitive information: Use this template to quickly create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.

-- Regulatory compliance: Use this template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.
+- Regulatory compliance: Use this template to quickly create a policy to scan communications for references to standard financial terms associated with regulatory standards.

 - Custom policy: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to monitor and review in your organization.